 Yoho is just across the border from Alberta into British Columbia.
 We stayed at the Emerald Lake Lodge where we reaped the benefits of staying in a lodge.
 The biggest advantage here is that although during the day many tourists come to see the lake, by 5pm everyone is gone.
 If you’re staying in a lodge, you get the lake views to yourself, which is immersive.
 If you’re considering camping through the Rockies but you have some extra budget, I really recommend asking us to help you find the best lodge to suit you, just for a few nights.
 It’s a fantastic way to end your trip in the Rockies.

 You’ll be spoilt for hiking options here too!
 We took plenty of spectacular walks and also went canoeing on Emerald Lake.
 Having worked up an appetite, we made the most of the local dining options too.
-The food here was amazing;and the game meat of the Rockies is diverse, and I can say that Caribou is one of my all-time favourite game flavours.
+The food here was amazing - especially the breakfasts!
+The game meat of the Rockies is also very diverse, and I can say that Caribou is one of my all-time favourite game flavours.

 Calgary Stampede takes place every year for 10 days in July and it’s basically an enormous outdoor festival and rodeo event, with gigs, exhibitions and over a million visitors!
 With bucking horse competitions, an inspirational Grandma winning the barrel challenge and racks of ribs that could turn a vegetarian, an experience of the Calgary Stampede is an absolute must-do.